Policy T2: Residential Car Parking

-4.254 The costs involved in extending the CPZ would include, but are not limited to, the costs of consulting affected residents and businesses, of carrying out parking usage surveys, and the costs of installing signage and equipment such as parking ticket vending machines.
+4.256 The costs involved in extending the controlled parking zone (CPZ) would include, but are not limited to, the costs of consulting affected residents and businesses, of carrying out parking usage surveys, and the costs of installing signage and equipment such as parking ticket vending machines.
 It is essential, at the application stage, to perform an adequate assessment: it will not be acceptable for impacts to become apparent only after a development has been completed.
 An extension to the CPZ might be limited to the new development, or might need to encompass neighbouring streets.

 - the accessibility of the development

 - the type, mix and use of development